zhpinkman/CBR/README.md

 ### Cache
-As each stage of the model takes a bit of time to run, at the end of each stage, the outputs of that specific part would be stored in `cache` directory.
-The most time consuming part of the experiments is computing the look up tables for the retrievers to find similar examples to a new example which its look up tables are saved also in `cache` directory.
+Since the most time consuming part of the experiments is computing the look up tables for the retrievers to find similar examples to a new example, its look up tables are saved in `cache` directory.
 Using different settings, the look up tables and other cached files corresponding to each setting is stored in each associated `joblib` file.
-Due to the large size of cached files, we did not include them in the repository, however, they're accessible upon request.
-This folder should be downloaded and unzipped in cache directory to replace the empty folder of `data_final_data` that is already included in the repository.
+Due to the large size of cached files, you can access the zipped file of the cache [here]().
+After downloading the file, you can unzip it under the cache directory.

 ### Dataset